Protein Ice Cream

-A simple technique that’s just as easy as blending up a protein shake will result in a healthier ice cream option that will save you money at the store and leave you completely satisfied.
+This high-protein ice cream recipe is so thick and creamy, made with just four ingredients, and boasting over 10 grams of protein per serving.
+A simple technique that’s just as easy as blending up a protein shake will result in an ice cream option that will save you money at the store and leave you completely satisfied.

 a ceramic bowl holding three scoops of protein ice cream topped with sprinkles.